 - Limit the number of people with administrative access using IAM

 - Use VPN and SSL encryption to secure data communications

-- Automatically update pipelines whenever you make new changes
+- Automatically update CI/CD pipelines whenever you make new changes

-- Analyze new commits for cloud deployment modifications
+- Analyse new commits for cloud deployment modifications

-- Integrate regular security checks into IaC development workflows
+- Integrate regular security cheques into IaC development workflows